anywhichway/watchlight/README.md

 ```

 Cells in a `Sheet` have a function `withFormat` that can take either a string or a function as an argument.
 If a string,
-then it should be an un-interpolated string template literal that access `this.valueOf()`.
+then it should be an un-interpolated string template literal that accesses `this.valueOf()`.
 If a function, it will
 get the cell as its `this` value, so it can call `this.valueOf()`.
 It should return a string.

 During this early release, there are only basic functions on a `Sheet`, you may need to add more as a first argument: